deontic/better-yt-vol-change/README.md

 # run as an extension

-download build_archive.zip
+* download build-archive.zip
-extract build folder from it
+* extract build folder from it
-load unpacked extension -> extracted build folder
+* load unpacked extension -> extracted build folder